 Scholars will not be required to enroll in courses they already received credit for via transfer credit or AP tests.

 Scholars will have a dedicated faculty mentor from the core team.
-Scholars will initially meet their mentors during CS 101 in the first semester, and once per semester after that (either in person or virtually).
+Scholars will initially meet their mentors during the Community Engaged CS (CECS) course in the first semester, and once per semester after that (either in person or virtually).

 In addition to a faculty mentor, each scholar will also be paired with an alumnus mentor in their junior year.
 These alumni mentors will offer the scholars advice on preparing for a career in technology.
-Scholars will first meet their mentors at an in-person networking event during CS 301 and will meet with their mentors twice monthly during the junior year (in person or virtually).
+Scholars will first meet their mentors at an in-person networking event during the Career Prep course and will meet with their mentors twice monthly during the junior year (in person or virtually).

 Scholars are also expected to enroll in the following coursework.
 These courses count towards the general graduation requirements for scholars.